KD9YQK/ARES_Sim_1/operators/Operator_03_Medical_Staging.md

 Check in with callsign, tactical assignment, location, and capability in simple terms.

+## Status Update - 00:30
+- 3 people have been treated and released for minor injuries
+- A small triage team is still in preperation for departure **(Only if a team has been requested by EOC)**

 ## Timed Event — 00:38
+NOTE: This event only happens if a request is made from the EOC

 Medical Team Leader is ready to send a small triage element if directed, but needs more information before moving.